Tururocks101/Gallery/README.md

 # Gallery

-A virtual gallery of images that interest me, using django,python
+A gallery of images that interest me, using django,python

 ## Getting Started